pinedamg/mage2dock/DOCUMENTATION/content/guides/index.md

 necessary for running Dusk tests.
 These changes also link the `nginx` environment variable to the domain you wired up in your hosts file.

-<a name="laravel-dusk-setup"></a>
+<a name="magento-dusk-setup"></a>
-## Laravel Dusk Setup
+## Magento Dusk Setup

-In order to make Laravel Dusk make the proper request to the Selenium container, you have to edit the `DuskTestCase.php` file that's provided on the initial installation of Laravel Dusk.
+In order to make Magento Dusk make the proper request to the Selenium container, you have to edit the `DuskTestCase.php` file that's provided on the initial installation of Magento Dusk.
 The change you have to make deals with the URL the Remote Web Driver attempts to use to set up the Selenium session.

 One recommendation for this is to add a separate config option in your `.env.dusk.local`